eddyystop/feathers-an-introduction/step-by-step/basic-feathers/rest-client.md

 </html>
 ```

+- `//cdnjs.cloudflare.com/ajax/libs/core-js/2.1.4/core.min.js`
-- `//cdnjs.cloudflare.com/ajax/libs/core-js/2.1.4/core.min.js` loads a pollyfill for `fetch` if required.
+loads a pollyfill for [fetch](https://davidwalsh.name/fetch) if required.
-- `src="//unpkg.com/feathers-client@^1.8.0/dist/feathers.js"` loads Feathers client code.
+- `src="//unpkg.com/feathers-client@^1.8.0/dist/feathers.js"` loads the Feathers client code.
-- `src="/serverUrl.js"` loads the URL of the server for the frontend.
+- `src="/serverUrl.js"` loads the URL of the server.
 The default is `var serverUrl = 'http://localhost:3030';`.
+Change the value if you need to.
 - `const app = feathers()` instantiates a Feathers client.
 - `.configure(feathers.rest(serverUrl).fetch(fetch))` configures the client to use REST
 when communicating with the server.